factorhouse/slipway/README.md

 an [OAuth 2.0 Resource Server](https://www.oauth.com/oauth2-servers/the-resource-server/).
 This flow is often used for machine-to-machine communication, but can also be used by humans or agents operating a CLI or TUI for example.

-A user manually obtains an access token from their IdP and configures it to be sent to a Slipway server encoded as a bearer token header in the request, e.g. `Bearer: token-here`.
+A client obtains an access token from their IdP and configures it to be sent to a Slipway server encoded as a bearer token header in the request, e.g. `Bearer: token-here`.
 When implementing Client Credentials it is required to configure the `jwks-endpoint`, as that endpoint provides the public certificates that are used to validate the provenance of the bearer token.